jayhenry/Project0-Getting-Started/INSTRUCTION.md

 2. **WebGL**: A guide to enable WebGL support on your machine.
 3. **WebGPU**: A guide to choose a browser that supports WebGPU

-**If your machine fails any of these (CUDA, WebGL), use the CETS Virtual Lab or SIGLAB's computers for your development.
+**If your machine fails any of these (CUDA, WebGL, WebGPU), use the CETS Virtual Lab or SIGLAB's computers for your development.
 Your submission will require certain screenshots.**

 ## Part 1: Setup your Development Environment

 CIS 5650 projects require a compatible NVIDIA GPU.
 As some of you may not have an NVIDIA GPU in your personal computers, we have made them available through the CETS Virtual Lab.

-Follow the [Hardware and Software Setup](https://cis5650-fall-2024.github.io/setup/) pages on the course website to set up your development environment.
+Follow the [Hardware and Software Setup](https://cis5650-fall-2025.github.io/setup/) pages on the course website to set up your development environment.

 *Notes:*